-You'll need to have caregivers, as your condition progresses, to assist with daily life activities, maintain your safety, provide transportation and help with finances.
-Your doctor will discuss lifestyle changes with you, such as when you may need to stop driving a car or let someone you trust take over your finances.
+As frontotemporal dementia symptoms get worse, you'll need the help of caregivers.
+Caregivers can help you with daily activities, help maintain your safety, provide transportation and help with finances.
+Your healthcare professional can tell you when you may need to stop driving or let someone you trust take over your finances.

-Regular cardiovascular exercise may help improve your mood and thinking skills.
+It's also important to get regular cardiovascular exercise.
+It may help improve your mood and thinking skills.

-In some cases, caregivers can reduce behavioral problems by changing the way they interact with people with dementia.
-Ask your loved one's doctor about any available resources that provide training in caring for someone with dementia.
-Possible changes in interaction include:
+Caregivers may be able to address behavioral symptoms by changing the way they interact with people with dementia.
+Ask your loved one's healthcare professional about resources that provide training in caring for someone with dementia.

-- Avoiding events or activities that trigger the undesirable behavior
+- Skip events or activities that trigger behavior that's not desired.

-- Removing negative environmental cues, such as the car keys
+- Remove negative environmental cues, such as car keys.

 Coping and support